THE EXPERT VERDICT: THE DISCUSSION IS NO LONGER “IF” BUT “WHEN”

 Enterprises testing the waters in 2014 and 2015 have found that they like what IaaS has to offer, and the market should see hundreds of thousands of enterprise applications migrated to IaaS next year as a result.

-This means more sophisticated, cloud-first, implementations of enterprise applications which fully embrace the ephemeral and dynamic nature of the cloud.
+This means more sophisticated, cloud-first, implementations of enterprise applications that fully embrace the ephemeral and dynamic nature of the cloud.

 READ THE FULL REPORT: